fmquaglia/manual/docs/packages.md

 However, the DETA package manager is under heavy development and performance has room for improvement.
 Some Packages with **C** dependencies might fail.
 If that happens, **please [contact us](contact.md)** to patch our installer.

+!!! important
+    using 3rd-party packages will cause the startup time to degrade.
+Expect additional 5 seconds with each cold start.
+We are working on a fix.

 A program's installed packages can be viewed in the "**INFO**" pane under `deps` at the bottom of the DETA console.